MojosBeans100/DunkeldFitnessCentre/README.md

 * I would like to book onto one of the upcoming classes this week
 * I want to get in contact about a problem with my membership
-* I want to find their social media links so I can join their instagram stories
+* I want to find their social media links so I can join their Instagram stories

 ## Structure of the website